FrancesCoronel/personal-website-v3/site/content/adventures/2016-11-18-cornell-tech-product-studio.md

 ### Sprint 3 - Narrative

-Hi, we’re the New York Times (Community) Team, Delia, Chumeng, and Frances.
+Hi, we're the New York Times (Community) Team, Delia, Chumeng, and Frances.

 Our challenge was How might we create a safe place for people of all backgrounds to discuss important local, national, and global issues?

-The people who comment on the New York Times platform are fairly homogeneous: they tend to be older, they tend to be white, and they’re more likely to be men.
+The people who comment on the New York Times platform are fairly homogeneous: they tend to be older, they tend to be white, and they're more likely to be men.
 As a result, Times readers are missing out on different perspectives, and the Times is missing out on an opportunity to grow its commenter base and build a stronger relationship with its audience.

 So we thought, how can the comments section do a better job of inviting people of all backgrounds in?
 Through our user research, we found that people are more motivated to comment when they feel they have specific knowledge to share because of their experiences—and people get more value out of reading comments that are informative.

 #### Coded Out Solution

-Let’s walk you through our coded out solution.
+Let's walk you through our coded out solution.
 Meet Ana.
-She doesn’t subscribe to the Times, and she has never commented.
+She doesn't subscribe to the Times, and she has never commented.

 One day, a friend shares an article on Facebook.
 She clicks through to read it, and she sees a pop-up.
-When she clicks the pop-up, she’s shown a question that resonates with her.
-Based on Ana’s reading history on the Times, our system has made a guess that she is Latina, and made the default question and comment view one that pertains to her background.
+When she clicks the pop-up, she's shown a question that resonates with her.
+Based on Ana's reading history on the Times, our system has made a guess that she is Latina, and made the default question and comment view one that pertains to her background.
 She can click through to see the other questions, and she can switch tabs to view comments from people of other backgrounds, including children of immigrants and language experts.

 She stays on the site longer than usual, reading through the responses and looking at the data visualization about the comments.
 Thanks to the question prompt, she can see that she has valuable information to contribute.
 So she composes and posts her comment.
 This makes the commenter base more diverse, and we can keep Ana coming back to read and comment by sending her email digests about other relevant questions and comments.